wavestoweather/Rolling-Zonalization/docs/source/index.rst

     The xarray interface wraps the numpy interface, handles coordinates automatically and is `dask-compatible <https://docs.xarray.dev/en/stable/generated/xarray.apply_ufunc.html>`_.
     It is highly recommended to use the xarray-based functions.

+    Many functions offer to use the vectorization of :py:func:`xarray.apply_ufunc`.
+    This vectorization mode can be slower than the vectorization built into the C-extensions but often uses much less memory.

 Requirements
 ------------